Kaminari-Mizu/UnityGameProject1/README.md

 npm run dev
 The site should now be available at the URL printed in your terminal (e.g. http://localhost:5173).

-4️⃣ Unity Game Setup
+🎮 Unity Game Setup
-Open Unity Hub, then Add Project from Disk and select the cloned Unity project folder.
+Open Unity Hub, then select Add Project from Disk and choose the cloned Unity project folder.

-Once loaded, open Assets/Scenes/MainMenu.unity.
+Once loaded, open the scene:

+swift
+Copy code
+Assets/Scenes/MainMenu.unity
-Make sure both the backend and frontend are running.
+Ensure both the backend and frontend are running.

 Press the Play button in Unity to start the game.

 🕹️ How to Use the Project
 Register on the Website
 Create an account on the frontend website.

 Log in through Unity

-Use the same account credentials from the main menu.
+Use the same credentials as your website account.

-The backend verifies your login details before allowing access.
+The backend verifies your login details before granting access.

 Play the Game
 Move, attack, swim, and jump in the environment.

 Press Esc → Save to create a save file.